DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: LLM-based Information Verification Implementation

 \subsection{Claim Extraction and Classification}

-\paragraph{LLM adaptation.} The \factmodule automates the procedure of human evaluators.
-After tokenizing the report into sentences, the LLM evaluates the "claim likelihood" of each sentence and predicts A–F types based on the 6-Type definitions defined in Table \ref{tab:claim_types}.
-For Type B and C claims, evidence sentences are subsequently searched using \textit{Back-tracking}.
+\paragraph{LLM adaptation} The \factmodule~is designed to automate the human verification protocol described above.
+The LLM analyzes the report sentence by sentence to extract and classify claims, and, if necessary, retrieves external documents to verify their factual accuracy.
+In this process, algorithms such as Batch Extraction, Back-tracking, and Relevant Context Filtering were applied to achieve both cost efficiency and accuracy.

-\paragraph{Batch Extraction Strategy} To mitigate the "Lost-in-the-Middle" phenomenon that occurs when processing long contexts and to increase cost efficiency, this study introduced a Batch Extraction strategy.
+\paragraph{Batch Extraction Strategy} To mitigate the ``Lost-in-the-Middle~\cite{liu2023lostmiddlelanguagemodels}'' phenomenon that occurs when processing long contexts and to increase cost efficiency, this study introduced a Batch Extraction strategy.
 After dividing the entire report $D$ into sentence units $S = \{s_1, s_2, \dots, s_m\}$, they are processed in batches of a fixed size $B$ (in this study, $B=20$).
-Each batch processing provides the full report context ($D$) at the beginning of the prompt, but instructs the model to extract claims only for the sentences belonging to the current batch ($s_{i}, \dots, s_{i+B-1}$).
+Each batch of processing provides the full report context ($D$) at the beginning of the prompt, but instructs the model to extract claims only for the sentences in the current batch ($s_{i}, \dots, s_{i+B-1}$).
+Figure~\ref{fig:batch_extraction_prompt} shows the simplified prompt structure used for batch extraction, along with an example JSON output.
 This method induces the model to focus on local sentences while remaining aware of the entire context, achieving human-level claim-extraction performance.

-\paragraph{Classification Performance.} The results of performing type classification on 728 claims using GPT-5-mini are shown in Table~\ref{tab:classification_perf}.
-Explicit Citation (A) recorded a very high F1 score of 0.95, being identified almost perfectly.
-The distinction between Implicit Citation (BC) and Internal Information (DE) was somewhat challenging, but it recorded meaningful classification performance with F1 scores of 0.52 and 0.53, respectively.
-In particular, for the Unknown Source (F) type, which is the most difficult to identify, it achieved a precision of 0.35 and a recall of 0.25, indicating the ability to detect potential hallucination sentences.
-The overall accuracy was 0.68, which is a decent level considering the context of complex academic reports.

-\paragraph{Comparison with Sliding Window Baseline.} To validate the effectiveness of the LLM's targeted evidence prediction, we compared it with a ``Sliding Window'' baseline on the subset of correctly classified B/C claims ($N=131$).
-The sliding window method collects all citations within a window of size $k$ centered on the claim.
-As shown in Table~\ref{tab:baseline_comparison}, the proposed LLM method achieves the highest Jaccard Index (0.7070) and Precision (0.7109), outperforming the sliding window baselines ($k=5, 10, 15$).
-While increasing the window size ($k$) improves Recall (up to 0.93), it significantly degrades Precision and Jaccard due to the inclusion of irrelevant citations.
-This result demonstrates that the LLM's ``Evidence Position'' prediction provides a precise pointer to the supporting evidence, which is crucial for efficient verification.